 Bring any questions you have about your pet’s behavior, habits or changes in their body that may require a diagnostic evaluation.
-During the exam, we’ll evaluate your pet’s overall health including skin, fur or feathers, eyes, teeth and paws or feet, as well as their bones, joints, chest, abdomen and lymph nodes.
+During the exam, we’ll evaluate your pet’s overall health including skin, fur, eyes, teeth and paws, as well as their bones, joints, chest, abdomen and lymph nodes.
 We will also discuss disease prevention methods and immunizations.

 How long the immunization lasts depends on the immunization itself.
 For instance, depending on the type of vaccination administered, a rabies vaccination can last 1 year or 3 years.
 Getting your pet the rabies vaccination, Lyme disease vaccination, distemper vaccination, parvo vaccination and bordetella vaccination can prevent illness in your pet.
 Our veterinarians will make vaccine recommendations for the prevention of parasites, harmful viruses such as rabies or parvovirus, and other diseases or pet health factors based on the species and/or breed of your pet, the activities they are involved in, and their surroundings.

 We perform surgeries on all types of pets that range in species, breed, age and gender.
 Some of the surgeries we frequently perform include spay/neuters, general/soft tissue surgery and orthopedic surgeries, as well as specialized procedures and advanced testing.

 Laparoscopy means the surgery is minimally invasive.
 With laparoscopic surgery, our veterinarians are able to reduce pain and shorten recovery time so your pet is happier and more comfortable.